Ramesh K. Agarwal

 Chosun University, South Korea

 He worked as Head of the Aero-Propulsion Division of ADD (Agency for Defence Development in1978-1994.
-He has served as Professor at Department of Aerospace Engineering of Chosun University since 1994, and was appointed as Dean of the School of Aerospace and Naval Architecture Engineering in 1999 and 2005-2006, and Dean of the Facility Management Office at Chosun University in 2011-2012.
+He served as Professor at Department of Aerospace Engineering of Chosun University during 1994-2016, and was appointed as Dean of the School of Aerospace and Naval Architecture Engineering in 1999 and 2005-2006, and Dean of the Facility Management Office at Chosun University in 2011-2012.
 He has served as Visiting Professor at Department of Aerospace Engineering of IIT(Indian Institute of Technology) Kharagpur, India in 2017, Invited Professor at School of Aerospace and Mechanical Engineering of Korea Aerospace University, in 2016-2019, Invited Professor at Summer School of BUAA(Beijing University of Aeronautics and Astronautics), China in 2017-2018, and Emeritus Professor at Department of Aerospace Engineering of Chosun University since 2016.
 He was invited as Visiting Professor at Department of Aeronautics of Imperial College, UK in 2001-2002.

-Prof. Kong has contributed greatly to the development of Aerospace Engineering in Korea, primarily through his roles as a non-standing Director of KIAST(Korea Institute of Aviation Safety Technology) in 2015-2018, a non-standing Director of AMRC(UK)-Korea in 2016-2020, CTO of EGT Company, President of KNST(Korea Society for Naval Science and Technology) in 2018-2019, President of SASE(The Society for Aerospace System Engineering) in 2013-2016, President of ICRC (International Collaboration Research Centre in Natural Composites, Chosun University in 2012-2014, President of KSAS(The Korean Society for Aeronautical and Space Sciences in 2010, President of KSPE(The Korean Society of Propulsion Engineers in 2007-2008, Chair of Cycle Innovation-IGTI-ASME in 2009-2011, President of RIME(Research Institute of Mechanica Engineering-Chosun University in 2006-2008, and First Lieutenant of ROKAF(Republic of Korea Air Forces in 1974-1978.
+Prof. Kong has contributed greatly to the development of Aerospace Engineering in Korea, primarily through his roles as a non-standing Director of KIAST(Korea Institute of Aviation Safety Technology) in 2015-2018, a non-standing Director of AMRC(UK)-Korea in 2016-2020, CTO of EGT Company, President of KNST(Korea Society for Naval Science and Technology) in 2018-2019, President of SASE(The Society for Aerospace System Engineering) in 2013-2016, President of ICRC (International Collaboration Research Centre in Natural Composites, Chosun University in 2012-2014, President of KSAS(The Korean Society for Aeronautical and Space Sciences in 2010, President of KSPE(The Korean Society of Propulsion Engineers in 2007-2008, Chair of Cycle Innovation-IGTI-ASME in 2009-2011, President of RIME(Research Institute of Mechanical Engineering-Chosun University) in 2006-2008, and First Lieutenant of ROKAF(Republic of Korea Air Forces) in 1974-1978.

-He has served as Editorial Board Members of IJTJ(International Journal of Turbo & Jet Engines), IJCM(International Journal of Composite Materials), CJS(Chinese Journal of Aeronautics) and AEAT(Aircraft Engineering and Aerospace Technology), and Editor-in-Chief of JKSAS(Journal of Korean Society for Aeronautical and Space Science) and JKSPE(Journal of Korean Society of Propulsion Engineers)(2006-2010).
-He received the Korean National Decoration in Science for his scientific achievement and contribution to Korean aerospace development, Academic Achievement Awards from KSAS, SASE and KSPE and the 2015 KAI-KSAS Prize.
+He has served as Editorial Board Members of IJTJ(International Journal of Turbo & Jet Engines), IJCM(International Journal of Composite Materials), CJS(Chinese Journal of Aeronautics) and AEAT(Aircraft Engineering and Aerospace Technology) since 1998, and Editor-in-Chief of JKSAS(Journal of Korean Society for Aeronautical and Space Science) and JKSPE(Journal of Korean Society of Propulsion Engineers) in 2006-2010.
+He received the Korean National Decoration in Science, Academic Achievement Awards from KSAS, SASE and KSPE, Defence Science Medals and the 2015 KAI-KSAS Prize for his scientific achievement and contribution to Korean aerospace development.

 Prof. Choi Seong Soo